dappros/ethora/api/chats.md

 * App sends XMPP “subscribe” request to subscribe User JID to the Default Rooms.

 #### Display User’s Rooms
 * App sends getRooms request to Chat server.
-* Chat server returns the list of rooms the User is subscribed to including 1 last message for each room.
+* Chat server returns the list of rooms the User is participant/occupant (this works via our custom module at Ejabberd)
+* App sends getRoomArchiveStanza request to Chat server for all rooms from the above list.
+App includes the X last messages parameter within getRoomArchiveStanza to only receive last X messages.
+* Chat server returns X messages for each room.
-* App displays the Chats List screen showing all rooms User is subscribed to including the last message (including metadata such as timestamp and author).
+* App displays the Chats List screen showing all rooms User is subscribed to including the last message for each room (including metadata such as timestamp and author).

 #### User enters a Room and receives chat history (messages archive)
+* User taps / clicks on the desired room name.
-* App sends getRoomArchiveStanza request to Chat server.
+* App sends getRoomArchiveStanza for 30 last messages request to Chat server.
 * Chat server returns messages one by one.
 * App displays the received messages.
+* User scrolls to view older messages.
+* App sends getPaginatedArchive with ID (timestamp) of the last known message.
+* Chat server returns another portion of chat history.

 #### User sends a message
 * User composes a chat message and sends it via App UI.